8street/Bedlam2/README.md

 ### Linux, Mac

 Source codes can be compiled because SDL2 is platform free lib.
-You will have to modify the sources so that the save paths is be not "C:/MIRAGE/AD_BED".
+You will have to modify the sources so that the save paths are being not "C:/MIRAGE/AD_BED".
 Other modifications may be required.